ascam42/libbouf/README.md

-## Build the LibBouf and with the LibBouf
+## Build the LibBouf and build with the LibBouf

 Your repo shall be organised like this :